tonymowers/bti_2017_source_code/lesson_02/README.md

 # Lesson 02

-To get started see the [Spring Quickstart](https://spring.io/quickstart).
+I created the initial template of this course by following the [Spring Quickstart](https://spring.io/quickstart).

 ## Start It